Skip to main content

 One-shot case study research design

-This research method introduces a single test group to a single stimulus to study the results at the end of the application.
+This method introduces a single test group to a single stimulus and studies the results at the end of the application.

 After researchers presume the stimulus or treatment has caused changes, they gather results to determine how it affects the test subjects.